Double-quoted strings

 those listed above (that is, a character that is not a recognized escape

-sequence), Puppet logs a warning: Warning: Unrecognized escape sequence
+sequence), Puppet logs a warning: Warning: Unrecognized escape sequence, and treats it as

 a literal backslash.